By David McPherson

 When it comes to design, modular is limited somewhat from site builds, such as how wide you can build (it’s not like you can construct a post-and-beam home indoors).
 But it has evolved considerably in the past 20 years.
 And while the standard building designs are also limited in the view of some customers when it comes to flooring, cabinetry and windows, most modular home builders like Royal are flexible and will work with clients to meet a client’s design demands and are not averse to subbing out certain features for sourced suppliers from a client.

-Who are buying these homes?
+Who is buying factory-built homes?
 When it comes to the typical modular customer, there is no set demographic or market segment.
 First-time homebuyers, newlyweds and/or young millennials looking for an affordable housing option are just as likely to consider buying a factory-built home as retirees looking to downsize or invest in a vacation property.
 The trend in 2019, at least for Guildcrest, is the demand for a smaller home.
 “We are talking in the 1,000- to 1,200-square-foot range,” says Tierney.
 “That’s the current sweet spot for efficiency and capabilities and what our consumer is looking for this year.”

 Modular homes are also known as some of the most energy-efficient and green homes on the market; they were first out of the gate with net-zero and lead the market with the use of recycled materials.
 There are obviously also significantly fewer disturbances to the environment surrounding the construction site.
-And since these buildings are prefabricated in a controlled factory environment, there is negligible wastage of material resources and a highly efficient use of energy.
+And since factory-built homes are prefabricated in a controlled factory environment, there is negligible wastage of material resources and a highly efficient use of energy.
 It takes almost 50% less time for the building to be completed, compared to a traditionally constructed building.

 Modular buildings are also called “portable buildings” for a reason.
 They can literally be transported from one place to another without having to go through the process of demolition.
 The term “modular” comes from the fact that these buildings are built one module (or unit) at a time and are then assembled on site.
 So it stands to reason that they can also be dismantled.
 This makes it much easier to take down the building without disturbing the surrounding environment.